mohitsood5934/JWT-User-Authentication-System-Using-MEANStack/README.md

 }
 ```
---This was most of the things related to JWT
+--  This was most of the things related to JWT
    If you want to understand in depth ,then visit [JWT OFFICIAL SITE](https://jwt.io/introduction/)